 Schedule an Intensive with Diana Adams

-Diana is an experienced mediator and collaborative attorney, and brings her services to New York City for 3-week periods every third month for focused sessions with clients.
-In between these time periods, Diana is available via phone, email, and videoconference, and makes trips to other cities across the US and Europe, where she is also available for mediation and coaching.
+Diana is an experienced mediator and collaborative attorney, and brings their services to New York City for 3-week periods every third month for focused sessions with clients.
+In between these time periods, Diana is available via phone, email, and videoconference, and makes trips to other cities across the US and Europe, where they are also available for mediation and coaching.

 We invite you to sign up for an Intensive Package, in which you and your family members spend several hours either one day, or in several sessions flexibly scheduled over several days or weeks, as fits your calendar.
 You can get a strong start to work on an issue, and, depending on the nature and complexity of the issue and legal requirements, perhaps even finish the matter with a signed document in just a few weeks.
 An Intensive Package may be appropriate for a speedy cost-effective resolution for the following matters and more: